lucasquemelli/House_Rocket/README.md

 3. Draw a line chart: average price per year of construction.
 4. Draw a bar chart: average price per dormitory type.
 5. Draw a line chart: price per year of renovation - since 1930.
+6. Make a table: average price per year of construction and per dormitory type.
+7. Create a dashboard with the charts of the questions 02, 03 and 04.
+8. Create a dashboard with the charts of the questions 02 and 04.
+9. Create a dashboard with the charts of the questions 03 and 05.
+10. Create a map with the points proportional to to the living room size.

 # 2. Business Assumptions